Want children to behave? Involve them!

 Understanding Gaslighting

-Every once in a while I feel compelled to clear up some “misinformation” ubiquitously shared.
+Every once in a while, I feel compelled to clear up some “misinformation” ubiquitously shared.
 Today, the focus is understanding gaslighting.
-Gaslighting is when someone questions another’s perception of their reality.
-In the broadest terms, they try to tell you that...
+Gaslighting is when someone questions another’s perception of reality.
+In the broadest terms, they try to tell you that you...

 Prevent anxiety disorders in children